openmedlab/.github/profile/README.md

 - Open-source medical foundation models in 10+ modalities
 - Open-source world's first Chinese large language model
 - A leading benchmark and dataset for adapting foundation models in clinical applications
-- Various sample projects for the application of medical foundation models
+- Various sample projects for the real-world applications of medical foundation models

 ## Medical Foundation Model Spectrum